 Overall, the Sennheiser HD 280 Pro is a well constructed, well balanced, and great isolation headphones.
 Do not expect a great musical performance from these headphones.
 The HD 280 Pro has a neutral sound signature.
 If you like your music without a boosted bass, treble, or midrange, these are great.
 As studio monitors, these can be good to rediscover your music collection.

 Impedance: 250 ohms

 What We Like: Very comfortable, an amazing sound stage for closed-back, great tight bass, sweet highs, extremely durable

 What We Don’t: Cable not replaceable, Slightly laid back mids

 The Beyerdynamic DT 770 Pro has been around for several years now.
 The headphone has gained popularity and found itself in many studios.
-The DT 770 Pro has many features a person would prefer in a studio monitor headphone.
+The DT 770 Pro has many features a person would prefer in studio monitor headphones and in voice over work.
 It is closed-back, has an over-ear design, and a good reputation for the Beyerdynamic brand.
 There are very few headphones at this price range that can match this headphone.

 Beyerdynamic headphones have a good reputation when it comes to built- quality, and The DT 770 Pro is no exception.
 The headphone is well built and feels very solid yet lightweight.
 The earcups are made of thick plastic that feels very high quality.
 The earcups are big, but the design of the headphone makes them look great even when worn in public.
 The headband is made of solid steel bands and a removable leatherette on top of it held by button clips.
 The earcup yokes are attached to the headband by a solid piece of plastic fastened by screws.
 This allows the earcup to more up and down when adjusting the size.
 The overall build is great, and this is made better by the ability to replace every part of the headphone, except for the cable, which is non-replaceable.